• Skip to primary navigation

 I couldn’t resist getting this cute Hope You Like Dog Hair mat to greet my friends and family when they visit.
 Might as well make light of the situation.
 Thank goodness most of them have dogs too.

 I’ve dealt with it for decades.
 Or rather, I’ve been covered with it for decades.
-You know that covered up feeling?
+Do you know that covered-up feeling?
 Sure you do.
 So let’s dive in…

 Dust it off furniture with the Swiffer 360 and Pet Dusters Refill.
 It picks up dust and hair better than any of the duster products I’ve used.